subutai/nupic.subutai/swarm_examples/README.md

 =========================

+We will do two more examples.
+First, let's try to predict the noise field metric4.
-The file `test3_search_def.json` contains parameters that will tell the swarm to searh all field combinations.
-In this case we will tell the CLA predict the field, metric2.
-Now remember that metric2 is just metric1 from the previous time step.
+The file `multi2_search_def.json` contains parameters that will tell the swarm to do this and search all field combinations.

 ```
-%> run_swarm.py test3_search_def.json --overwrite --maxWorkers 5
+%> run_swarm.py multi2_search_def.json --overwrite --maxWorkers 5
 ```

+As you would expect, the CLA could not predict it very well.
+Overall error is x%:

 ```
 Best results on the optimization metric multiStepBestPredictions:multiStep:errorMetric='altMAPE':steps=[1]:window=1000:field=metric2 (maximize=False):